emersonp/mechagm/content/post/sdt-cloning.md

 > _Fierce, Gracious_
 > The IPSNS _Mysterious Challenger_ has many mechanics, but none as talented as Natalia.
 How she got so good, nobody knows, but if you spend enough time with her, you know that her real age is old.
 Some say she was around during SecComm.
 >
 > It also quickly becomes clear that something's wrong.
-She'll often forget peoples' names in one conversation, then in the next knwo things she shouldn't.
+She'll often forget peoples' names in one conversation, then in the next know things she shouldn't.
 She'll cackle, then grab you and tell you how you're going to die.

 #### The Queen is Dead...